Periodontal Disease (Gum Disease): A Silent Threat to Your Health

 - Hormonal changes: Pregnancy, menopause, and other hormonal changes can affect gum health.

-- Genetics: A family history of gum disease can increase your risk.
+- Genetics: A family history of gum disease can increase your risk of developing gum disease.

-Gum Disease Treatment with 209 NYC Periodontists
+Gum Disease Treatment with Expert Periodontists

-Nonsurgical Treatment
+Nonsurgical Treatment for Gum Disease

-Scaling and Root Planing (SRP): Also known as deep cleaning SRP removes plaque and tartar from both above and below the gum line.
+- Scaling and root planing (SRP): Also known as deep cleaning, SRP removes plaque and tartar from both above and below the gum line.
 By smoothing the tooth’s root surface, deep cleaning helps prevent tartar buildup and promotes gum healing.

-Antibiotic Therapy: In some cases, antibiotics may be prescribed to target specific bacteria associated with periodontal disease.
+- Antibiotic therapy: In some cases, antibiotics may be prescribed to target specific bacteria associated with periodontal disease.

 Surgical Procedures

-The Risks of Untreated Gum Diseases
+The Risks of Untreated Gum Disease

 - Coronary artery disease: Gum disease can increase the risk of heart disease.